 About the Open Credit Network

-The Open Credit Network is a deep and wide initiative to incentivise and value productive work of all kinds though a new type of trading platform that does not depend upon scarce, debt-based money.
+The Open Credit Network provides a new type of trading system that does not depend upon scarce, debt-based money.

-(click the + sign to expand any section)
+(click the + signs to expand the sections below)

 In the Open Credit Network, members trade with each other without using standard money.
 Each trade is valued in Open Credit Units – (OCU), and each exchange results in some OCU moving from the account of the buying member to the account of the selling member.
 The buying member’s account balance goes down (into the negative if necessary), and the selling member’s account balance goes up.
 In return, the selling member transfers whatever was agreed to the buyer in goods and/or services.

 And that’s it.
 The buyer has something they needed, and the accounts reflect the agreed transfer of OCUs, just as you would expect from a bank account.
 Except that you have the money when you need it (as do your customers), and there’s no interest to pay.
 So OCUs work just like money for trading within the Open Credit Network, but they work for you, and for the network, not for the banks.

 If that seems as if it ought to be impossible – as if there is some trick, remember that money isn’t a fact of nature; what makes money work is one crucial thing – trust.
 We all agree to trust that having some numbers in our account gives us a claim on our network to buy things we need (usually that network is the big network that accepts GBP).
 We don’t need to trust any particular member – it is the network as a whole that we rely on.

 The Open Credit Network is designed to maximise trust, so that we can trade together in confidence.
 All businesses have to manage risk – risk of late payment, risk of poor service, and in the end, interest rates are justified by the risk of unpaid loans.
 So increasing trust reduces risk, which reduces costs, and makes trading within our network a little more rewarding.